Close

 Non-Economic Damages

-Noneconomic damages are losses that may be more difficult to explain or quantify because they do not have bills or financial statements attached to them.
+Non-economic damages are losses that may be more difficult to explain or quantify because they do not have bills or financial statements attached to them.
 Non-economic damages include compensation for pain and suffering, emotional distress, and loss of enjoyment of life, among others.
 Despite being harder to calculate, non-economic damages can be just as severe or even worse than economic damages.

 Statute of Limitations in Naperville Car Accident Lawsuits

 The statute of limitations is governed by state law and states how long plaintiffs have to file a claim.
 In Illinois, the statute of limitations is two years.
 Accordingly, car accident victims in Naperville have two years from the date of their crash to file a car accident lawsuit.
-However, over time people may forget what happened or evidence can be lost.
-Our Naperville car accident lawyers can help you gather and preserve evidence and file your claim quickly to avoid running afoul of time limits.
+However, people may forget what happened over time, or evidence can be lost.
+Our car accident lawyers can help you gather and preserve evidence and file your claim quickly to avoid running afoul of time limits.

 Common Causes of Car Accidents in Naperville, IL